Overview

 Through her ceramic sculptures, the artist considers the representation of desire, violence, gender codes, and institutional tropes of display, all embedded in the materials and images of antiquity.

 Cammie Staros (b.
 1983, Nashville, TN; Lives and works in Los Angeles, CA) received her BA from Brown University, Providence, in 2006 and her MFA from California Institute of the Arts, Los Angeles, in 2011.
 Staros has had solo exhibitions at Providence College Galleries, Providence, RI; The SCAD Museum of Art, Savannah, GA; Pitzer College Art Galleries, Claremont, CA; Shulamit Nazarian, Los Angeles, Lefebvre & Fils, Paris, and Ghebaly Gallery, Los Angeles.
 The artist was included in the Craft Contemporary’s second clay biennial in Los Angeles.
 Staros’ work is featured in 100 Sculptors of Tomorrow, a survey of contemporary sculpture, authored by Kurt Beers and published by Thames & Hudson.
 She has also been featured in Artforum, New York Times, Los Angeles Times, Hyperallergic, Autre Magazine, and the X–TRA art journal.
 She has been awarded residencies by the Headlands Center for the Arts and the Anderson Ranch Arts Center.
 Staros was awarded the Guggenheim Fellowship award in 2020.
-Her work is in the permanent collection of the Seattle Art Museum, WA; and the Hood Museum of Art, NH.
+Her work is in the permanent collection of the Seattle Art Museum, WA; The SCAD Museum of Art, GA; and the Hood Museum of Art, NH.

 Works